Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 end

 Perfect!
-Now we can inspect the fully-defined subclasses.
+Now we can inspect the fully-defined subclasses and verify they implement all required platform-specific methods.

-1. Inherited hook fires: When class User < BaseModel is encountered, inherited(User) is called
+1. Inherited hook fires: When class UbuntuModel < BaseModel is encountered, inherited(UbuntuModel) is called

 2. TracePoint setup: We create a TracePoint that listens for :end events (when end keywords are processed)

-3. Class body processing: Ruby processes the method definitions inside the class
+3. Class body processing: Ruby processes the platform-specific method implementations

 4. End event fires: When Ruby hits the final end of the class definition, our TracePoint callback executes

-5. Safe inspection: At this point, the class is fully defined and we can safely inspect its methods
+5. Safe inspection: At this point, the OS-specific class is fully defined and we can safely verify its methods

 6. Cleanup: We disable the TracePoint since we only need it once per class